Davisonyeas/mask_detection/README.md

 This solution provides the following:

-- Face recognition accuracy 99.38%
+- Face mask detection accuracy of 94%
-- Ability to identify multiple people at once in real time based on one or more reference images.
+- Ability to identify multiple people at once in real time.
-- Ability to track and assign a unique identifier to each person in the camera image or video.
+- Ability to track and identify if the face mask is put on correctly.
-- Ability to return a similarity measured between detected faces and reference faces.

 ## Business Case
 ​
-Can be used in access control systems or Online Proctoring systems for student authentication or bank authentication
+Can be used in Hospitals, Airports, Banks, Schools and Organizations
 ## Technical details

 **Input 1 (video or image to process, capable of processing):** ​​